 Some CVTs might not even make it to 100,000 miles.
 Furthermore, when they fail, they typically can't be rebuilt but must be completely replaced.
 The main reason for this is that the parts typically fail with too much damage for a repair to be feasible.

-In most cases, consumers don't even have a choice about whether to opt for a CVT on the vehicle they're interested in: automakers offer either a CVT or a conventional automatic transmission, but not a choice.
+In most cases, consumers don't even have a choice about whether to opt for a CVT on the vehicle they're interested in.
+Automotive manufacturers offer either a CVT or a conventional automatic transmission, but not a choice.

 The best idea is to choose your ideal vehicle based on other priorities.
 If it has a CVT, make sure you pay attention to the transmission's performance during your test drive to ensure it's something you can live with on a daily basis.

-If you're on the fence, remember that CVT-equipped vehicles often have better fuel economy, so do the math to figure out how much such a vehicle could save you in fuel costs over your ownership of the vehicle.
+If you're on the fence, remember that CVT-equipped vehicles often have better fuel economy, so do the math to figure out how much you could save in fuel costs over your ownership of the vehicle.
 Just make sure you're willing and able to follow the recommended maintenance schedules of the CVT -- and in fact the entire car.